-An all-in-one grammar book, pronunciation guide, and workbook, Grammar Essentials is a unique collection of practical lessons I have shared with learners of Greek over many years.
+An all-in-one grammar book, pronunciation guide, and workbook, Grammar Essentials is a unique collection of practical lessons I have shared with learners of Biblical Greek over many years.
 Its main thrust therefore is not to provide nearly exhaustive varieties of views, paradigms, or details such as featured in some advanced grammars.
-Rather, it is to provide a practical approach to becoming increasingly acquainted with the text of the Greek NT, the morphosyntactic structures of the Greek language, and the historical Greek sounds.
-It is hoped that this work will serve as a steppingstone on a path to higher pursuits related to the riches of the Hellenic tongue.
+Rather, it is to provide a practical approach to becoming increasingly acquainted with the text of the Greek New Testament, the morphosyntactic structures of Greek, the close affinity between $Koιv\eta$ and Neohellenic, and the historical Greek sounds.
+It is hoped that this work will serve many as a steppingstone on a path to higher pursuits related to the riches of the Hellenic tongue.

-Grammar Essentials may be used for self-study, in a group setting, or as a classroom textbook at the mid-beginning/intermediate level, or as an ancillary source at more advanced levels.
+Grammar Essentials may be used for self-study, in a group setting, or as a classroom text-book at the mid-beginning/intermediate level, and as an ancillary source at various levels.